 - Backup and recovery tools

-Ensure configurations, update statuses, and alert mechanisms are properly recorded.
+Ensure configurations, updates, and alert mechanisms are documented.

-How to Build Your Asset Inventory Step by Step
+How to Build Your Asset Inventory Checklist Step-by-Step

-List every possible category: hardware, software, data, users, networks, and cloud.
+List hardware, software, data, users, networks, and cloud resources. -

-Use automated discovery tools or manual collection methods.
+Use automated discovery tools or manual methods. -

-Each asset should have an assigned owner responsible for maintenance and updates.
+Assign an owner responsible for maintenance and updates. -

-Tag assets by type, department, or sensitivity level to simplify tracking.
+Organize by type, department, or sensitivity for easier tracking. -

-Automation helps detect new devices instantly and update inventory records in real time.
+Automation detects new devices instantly and updates records in real time.

 Common Mistakes to Avoid